dseguy/clearPHP/rules/no-functioncal-in-loop.md

 <!-- Performances -->
 # No Functioncall In Loop

 Loops are a way to execute the same instructions multiple times.
-That ability makes them prime candidate for optimisation : the less process in a loop, the fastest the loop performs.
+That ability makes them prime candidate for optimization : the less process in a loop, the fastest the loop performs.

 ```php
 <?php